LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Spent all my coding time today working on my portfolio site.
 I was able to create a wireframing of my home page as well as flesh it out with some color and images.
 I am surprised at how much I can do with CSS Grid in IE 11 despite it being the old implementation.
 So far, I've been able to create a layout in both IE 11 and Firefox Development Edition that I'm pretty happy with and so far they look the same.
 Thanks to tools like browsersync and postcss, I can see the results of my code right away and make frequent adjustments as I go so that my page looks similar in multiple browsers.

 **Thoughts**: Feeling the momentum.
 Can't wait to get this portfolio to a good place so that I can start thinking about a job search.

+### Day 11: April 3, 2018

+**Today's Progress**: Solved the "Descending Order" and "Find the next perfect square!" katas on Codewars.
+Also got more time in wireframing my portfolio specifically the About and Projects sections.
+May need to search for some design inspiration on how I want these sections to look and how I want transitions from sections to look.

+**Thoughts**: It's hard sometimes when you get to staring at a screen trying to simultaneously picture how you want your page to look / respond as well as think through how that could be coded.
+Important to keep those two mind spaces separate and tackle them one at a time.